Retail

 Back to the future

-The dreads of the COVID-19 pandemic seem to have been overcome (for now), even if there is still uncertainty about the further development of the pandemic.
-Private gatherings, the return of social events and increased work in the office are having a positive effect on visitor frequencies in city centres – and thus also on stationary trade.
-But high inflation is increasingly causing a cost of living crisis.
+The back to office trend, increased work in office buildings, has a positive effect on visitor frequencies in inner cities – and thus on stationary trade.
+But high inflation and the cost of living crisis continue to dampen the mood to buy.
 And a structural problem also remains: too often, retail still acts as a "warehouse" with an immediate take-away option.
 This makes it increasingly difficult for retailers to compete successfully alongside growing online retailers and strong brands with their own marketing.
-Stationary stores have to become a place of experience to make the visit relevant again – and they have to become more successful online.
+Stationary stores have to become a place of experience to make the visit relevant (again) – and they have to become more successful online.
 New business models and store concepts are needed.

 Current situation in the industry